Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 A national anthem for piano.

-Well, the son of my cousin, Stephen Limbaugh III in Hollywood.
+And again, that's my cousin, Stephen Limbaugh III, the son of my cousin, Stephen Limbaugh III in Hollywood.

-He's got a little George Bush, bobblehead doll on the piano.
+He's got a little George Bush bobblehead doll on the piano.

 It turns out he gets it from his dad.

-This was during a uh free the people rally put on by one of our sponsors, in fact, the people at Freedom Works.
+Saturday night in Salt Lake City, this was during a Free the People rally put on by one of our sponsors, in fact, the people at Freedom Works.

-We have three sound bites.
+We have three soundbites.

 Here's the first of three.